CassioML/cassio-website/docs/start_here.md

 ## Run the quickstart

-Once you have the Token and the Secure Connect Bundle as outlined above, and the secrets required to use an LLM, click on the Colab Notebook link below to start using your Vector Search Database in the LangChain QA example:
+Once you have the DB ID and Token as outlined above, plus the LLM secret(s), click on the Colab Notebook link below to start using your Vector Search Database in the LangChain QA example:

 <p align="center">